 Europe’s largest refugee camp, the EU hotspot Moria, is a particularly prominent example.
 Despite years of fundamental rights violations, it is still not clear who is responsible, not only from a political but also from a legal point of view.
 Moria shows what can happen when responsibility is not sufficiently structured.
 Responsibility is blurred and outsourced, and the rights of asylum seekers are continuously violated.

-Against this background, the present study aims to better understand how responsibility is structured within the European asylum system.
-The approach will focus on specific features of EU law because these strengthen responsibility structures and thus set limits to externalisation strategies.
-Given the increasing operational involvement of the European Commission and EU migration agencies, a particular focus lies on the responsibility of the EU.
+Against this background, the dissertation aimed to better understand how responsibility is structured within the European asylum system.
+The approach focussed on specific features of EU law because they strengthen responsibility structures and thus set limits to externalisation strategies.
+Given the increasing operational involvement of the European Commission and EU migration agencies, a particular focus lied on the responsibility of the EU.

 Chapter 1 argues that structuring responsibility is a core function of European asylum law.
 In fact, responsibility for refugee protection can be meaningfully regulated only at the regional or global level.
 While international refugee law clearly reflects this idea, it nonetheless provides for no more than a shallow responsibility structure.
 European asylum law, by contrast, is characterised by a relatively thick responsibility structure: this is so because EU law not only adds another responsible actor (the EU), but also strengthens the links among public actors (solidarity and trust) and between individuals and public actors (fundamental rights and individual rights).
 Despite the relatively strong European responsibility structure, member states and the EU heavily rely on strategies of blurring and outsourcing responsibility to each other or to third states.
 Externalisation hence remains a core challenge to refugee protection in Europe.